ajslater/docker-tools/README.md

 Cleanup dangling docker containers, images, volumes, and networks

-I use this in place of `docker system prune` because I don't want to remove all stopped containers I only want to remove stopped containers that have dangling ancestors
+I use this in place of `docker system prune` because I don't want to remove all stopped containers.
+I want to remove stopped containers that have dangling ancestors

 ## docker-image-children